xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 #### Samples

-To help partners understand how to perform each operation required in this process the following samples have been developed.
-Please note that these are samples, so it is important when you implement the appropriate solution in your environment you develop a solution that is complaint with your coding standards and security policies.
+To help partners understand how to perform each required operation, we have developed the following samples.
+Please note that these are samples only.
+When you implement the appropriate solution in your environment, it is important that you develop a solution that is complaint with your coding standards and security policies.

 # [.NET](#tab/dotnet-csp-auth)

-1. Perform the partner consent process.
-If you have not done this, the follow the step documented [here](#tab/dotnet-partner-consent).
+1. If you have not already done so, perform the [partner consent process](#tab/dotnet-partner-consent).
 2. Clone the [Partner-Center-DotNet-Samples](https://github.com/Microsoft/Partner-Center-DotNet-Samples) repository using Visual Studio or the following command

     ```bash